Imran Khan sustains bullet injury after gunfire attack during protest march, 1 killed | Law-Order

 - Pakistan

-Imran Khan was injured on Thursday when a gunman opened fire on the container-mounted-truck carrying him during his protest march in Pakistan's Punjab province killing at least one person, but the former prime minister was out of danger in what his party claimed was an ''assassination attempt.''
-The incident occurred near Allahwala Chowk of Wazirabad town in Punjab when Khan was leading the long march to Islamabad demanding early elections.
+Imran Khan on Thursday sustained bullet injury on his leg when a gunman opened fire on the container-mounted-truck carrying him during his protest march, killing one person, but the former Pakistan prime minister was out of danger in what his party claimed was an ''assassination attempt.''
+The incident occurred near Allahwala Chowk of Wazirabad town in Punjab when 70-year-old Khan was leading the long march to Islamabad demanding early elections.

 In a statement, the Punjab police said that seven people were injured and one person was killed during the attack on Khan.
 It added that a suspect has been taken into custody.

+Khan underwent surgery at Shaukat Khanum Hospital in Lahore, his party leader Omar Ayub Khan said.

-Senior party leader Shah Mahmood Qureshi said that Khan is out of danger now and added that the ''attack was not just on Imran Khan but on the Pakistani nation.''
+Senior party leader Shah Mahmood Qureshi said that Khan is out of danger now.
+He added that the ''attack was not just on Imran Khan but on the Pakistani nation.''
 Former information minister Fawad Chaudhry said that the attack on Khan was a ''well-planned assassination attempt”.

 ''It was not 9mm [pistol], it was burst from an automatic weapon, no two opinions about that it was a narrow escape,” he tweeted.

-No group has claimed responsibility for the attack on the 70-year-old cricketer-turned politician.

-Senator Faisal Javed was injured when a bullet grazed his face during the attack.
+No group has claimed responsibility for the attack on the cricketer-turned politician.
+His close aide Senator Faisal Javed was injured when a bullet grazed his face.

-According to eyewitnesses, a gunman fired on the container-mounted truck carrying Khan from a close range.
-They said one person has been arrested from the spot and police took him to an unknown location.
+According to eyewitnesses, a gunman fired on the campaign truck carrying Khan from a close range.
+They said one person has been arrested from the spot.

 ''Imran Khan was shot in the leg but was stable while being taken to hospital.
 He waved at supporters too,'' his party said in a tweet.